-- So far, trade data is the best "hard" data indicator we have that tariffs are affecting behavior: a surge in imports shows that businesses and consumers are pulling forward their purchases to avoid tariffs.
-Higher imports, driven by industrial inputs and consumer goods, are a mathematical drag on GDP, pulling down GDP growth expectations for Q1 2025. - Going forward we expect to see policy impact not just trade, but inventory management, corporate investment, and consumer outcomes.
+- So far, trade data is the best "hard" data indicator, showing that businesses and consumers are pulling forward purchases to avoid tariffs.
+Higher imports, driven by industrial inputs and consumer goods, are a mathematical drag on GDP, and pulled GDP growth in Q1 2025 down to -0.3% QOQ. - Going forward we expect to see impacts to inventory management, corporate investment, and consumer outcomes.
 Credit spreads are likely to reflect these developments first, followed by corporate earnings.

-The U.S. trade balance in goods has plummeted, driven by surges in industrial supply and consumer goods imports
+The U.S. trade balance in goods has normalized following a surge in in industrial and consumer goods imports